 Luckily, Kirsch had the answer to those burning questions and we’ve got them all below for you to discover.
 They don’t call her Canada’s Carrie Bradshaw for nothin’.

-But is it a “reasonable expectation” – I mean in the grand scheme of things I guess it’s “reasonable” per se.
-But I mean it’s a bit of a fantasy, too.
+But is it a reasonable expectation?
+I mean in the grand scheme of things I guess it’s “reasonable” per se.
+But it’s a bit of a fantasy, too.
 Because you’re going to meet people who you click with, and you’re going to meet people you don’t click with.
 That’s just how the world and energy works.
-There’s also different types of clicking like you click in that you enjoy each other’s company and appreciate their stories, but you don’t want to pull them into the washroom at the bar to rip their pants off and take them right then and there.
+There are also different types of clicking.
+Like you click in that you enjoy each other’s company and appreciate their stories.
+But you don’t want to pull them into the washroom at the bar to rip their pants off and take them right then and there.

-So go in with the hope and intention that you’ll be a match, but don’t write off dating altogether because you don’t “click” with the first few people you go on dates with.
-There’s someone for everyone, but you won’t find said someone if you give up right away.
+So go in with the hope and intention that you’ll be a match.
+But don’t write off dating altogether because you don’t “click” with the first few people you go on dates with.
+There’s someone for everyone, but you won’t find said, someone, if you give up right away.
 Happy hunting.

 You never have to do what you don’t want to do.
 That’s the luxury of being an adult.
 We can share what we want.
-We can disclose what we want.
-Or we can omit if we want.
+We can disclose what we want or we can omit if we want.
 I don’t think it says anything about your character if you don’t feel comfortable with sharing how many notches you have under your belt.

-The red flag to me here isn’t that you don’t want to disclose it but the assumption that someone wants you to, and even cares what your number is for that matter.
+The red flag to me here isn’t that you don’t want to disclose it.
+But the assumption that someone wants you to, and even cares what your number is for that matter.

 I’m from the school of thought that – so long as you practice safe sex, and are not doing anything “wrong” or deceiving anyone – the more former partners one has, the merrier!
-You’re a babe who has gotten other babes in the past and if the babe you’re seeing now is concerned about your past partners, they have their own insecurities they need to work on and figure out.
+You’re a babe who has gotten other babes in the past.
+If the babe you’re seeing now is concerned about your past partners, they have their own insecurities they need to work on and figure out.
 The fact is, the more experience you have, the better.

-That should reassure your partner that you’ve sown your wild oats and got all your experimenting out of your system; it also allows you to learn about what you like and how you like it.
-I prefer when a partner has had many romantic or sexual partners because it’s those experiences that make them the talented partner they are today.
+It should reassure your partner that you’ve sown your wild oats and got all your experimenting out of your system.
+It also allows you to learn about what you like and how you like it.
+I prefer when a partner has had many romantic or sexual partners.
+It’s those experiences that make them the talented partner they are today.

 Also, we’re in our thirties – who in their thirties still keeps track of their number or hit list?
 Sounds a little gauche, non?

-The more specific you are about expectations or wants, the better – and be sure to post individual pics of you both, along with a couple shots of you together.
-If going this route, just keep in mind that dating apps are public profiles, and though only people on said apps can see your profile, they can screen shot it to send or show to friends.
+The more specific you are about expectations or wants, the better.
+Be sure to post individual pics of you both, along with a couple shots of you together.
+If going this route, just keep in mind that dating apps are public profiles.
+Although only people on said apps can see your profile, they can screenshot it to send or show to friends.
 If you don’t want anyone to know your business, another route such as picking up a third party at a bar or a sex club is a better, safer call.